RenderToolbox/RenderToolbox4/README.md

  - where to store output files: edit [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L27)
  - where to find local renderer executables, in case Docker is not available: edit [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L50) for Mitsuba, [here](https://github.com/RenderToolbox3/RenderToolbox4/blob/master/rtbLocalConfigTemplate.m#L79) for PBRT

-Now, each time you do `tbUse('RenderToolbox4')` your custom preferences will be set up.
+Next time you do `tbUse('RenderToolbox4')` your custom preferences will be set up.

 ## Testing
 To test that RenderToolbox is installed correctly, you can run